UnDeadBandit/Kayaan-Portfolio/articles/DWM-article.md

-# The ETL Process in Data Warehousing: Architecture, Components, and Implementation
+# Data Warehousing & Mining: The ETL Process in Data Warehousing: Architecture, Components, and Implementation

 ## Introduction